mtthff/No-Cold-Calls/README.md

 Verwaltungstool für Stadtspiele
 ===============================

+A tool to organize visits of school-classes and other youth groups in a institution, f.e.
+Youth-informations-center, library a.s.o.
-Organizing a special kind of city-treasure-hunt for school-classes and other youth groups.
+For Example it ois for managing special kind of city-treasure-hunt for school-classes and other youth groups.
 It's particulary for the organisation of this treasure-hunt: <a href="http://www.tipsntrips.de/stadtspiel">http://www.tipsntrips.de/</a> to test it.

 ::TODO::